 Big box stores gird for battle with Wisconsin cities

-A battle pitting big-box retail giants including Menards and Wal-Mart against Wisconsin towns and cities is headed to the Legislature.
-Republican-backed proposals, written in conjunction with the League of Wisconsin Municipalities, are designed to close the so-called dark store loophole and increase how much the mega-retailers pay local communities in property taxes.
+A battle pitting big-box retail giants including Menards and Wal-Mart against Wisconsin towns and cities is headed to the state legislature.
+Republican-backed proposals are designed to close the so-called dark store loophole and increase how much the mega-retailers pay local communities in property taxes.

 Add your comments below